 For less practical uses, it seems kids love them, as do office workers for the yearly “white elephant” Christmas party.

 As much as the old business advice tells you to find a market and then create a product, Handerpants got lucky in that it created a product which inadvertently found a market.

 What You Can Learn from Handerpants

-- Sometimes, your audience will find a use for your product that you’d never even considered
+Sometimes, your audience will find a use for your products that you’d never even considered

 Market Served: Goth/industrial culture

 What do you get when you combine safety-pin arm warmers, zombies, zippers and skeletons?
 Something like Vampire Freaks – a social networking site for all things gothic.
 Bands and regular users alike make up the site, with different members able to rate each other, share music and videos.
 Both groups can also make use of journals, which are a blog/Tumblr crossover.
 Finally, there are Cults, which are similar to social media groups like Facebook groups and can be created around a band, location, movie or hobby.

 There are a variety of products (both branded and specialty) available for sale as well as premium subscriptions, which let you upload more photos and let you see who has visited your profile lately.
 Premium users can also search for members by specifics (age, gender, location).

 What You Can Learn from Vampire Freaks